How to Create a Rental Property Income Statement

 A rental property income statement is central to understanding your portfolio and is a key figure for several important real estate metrics.

-A real estate income statement is one of the most important reports for real estate investors.
+A rental property income statement is one of the most important reports for real estate investors.
 If a property is under or overperforming, a rental property income statement is central to understanding why.
 Additionally, a real estate income statement will report net operating income (NOI) which is a key figure used in important real estate financial metrics such as cap rate and debt service coverage ratio (DSCR).

 What is a real estate income statement?

 Also known as a profit and loss statement (P&L) or income expense statement, a real estate income statement lists all of the income and expenses associated with your property over a specified period of time.
-The report should beak down your portfolio by property and show total operating expenses and gross income to highlight total profits.
+The report should beak down your portfolio by property and show both the total operating expenses and the gross income to highlight total profits.

 Information on a real estate income statement includes: